 We had 20 golfers for our first qualifier for the 2020 Gary Crane Cup last week at Highlands Golf in Franklin.
 Our second qualifier will be held on Thursday, July 9, at The Pines Course in Morgantown.
 Note that this outing is on Thursday, not Tuesday as they are normally held because Thursday was the day the course had enough room to accommodate our outing.
 The cost for 18 holes of golf with a cart will be $45, and we have tee times reserved starting at 1:00 pm.

 We shortened the program to four qualifiers this year.
 If you’re interested in joining the group, the format for the competition will be the same as in previous years.
 Those wishing to compete for the Cup must play in at least two of the four qualifiers and turn in their scorecards to the pro shop after the round.
 From those scores, a handicap will be tabulated and applied at the Final Round, which will be held at Capon Springs Resort in October.
 Both a gross and a net champion will be crowned at the Final Round.

-The remaining schedule for our qualifiers will be as follows: July 9- The Pines in Morgantown; August 4- Locust Hill in Charles Town; September 1- Canaan.
-Even if you’re not interested in competing for the Crane Cup, come on out and join us for a relaxing round of golf at a great price on one of the area’s best golf courses.
-Now that’s a deal I know you don’t want to miss!
+The remaining schedule for our qualifiers will be as follows: August 4- Locust Hill in Charles Town; September 1- Canaan.
+Even if you’re not interested in competing for the Crane Cup, come on out and join us for a relaxing round of golf at a great price on one of the state’s best golf courses.

 Walk To Be Fit Program